stefanofa/awesome/TOPICS.md

 ## embedders

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
+*   [firebase/Genkit](https://github.com/firebase/Genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

 ## genkit

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
+*   [firebase/Genkit](https://github.com/firebase/Genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

 ## multimodal

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
+*   [firebase/Genkit](https://github.com/firebase/Genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

-## rag

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
-Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
-Genkit works with various models and platforms.

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern design AI chat framework.
-Supports multiple AI providers (OpenAI / Claude 4 / Gemini / DeepSeek / Ollama / Qwen), Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click FREE deployment of your private AI Agent application.

 ## vector-database

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
+*   [firebase/Genkit](https://github.com/firebase/Genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

 ## genai